 - Factors like previous financial, pre- or post-nuptial agreements

-- Agreements or rulings concerning distribution of wealth
+- Agreements or rulings concerning the distribution of wealth

 Upon reviewing these factors, Iowa courts may award forms of spousal support including: